jinghuazhao/INF/tryggve.md

-# SCAndinavian coLLaboration for Olink plasma Protein (SCALLOP)

-INFlmmation anlaysis
+# SCALLOP/INFlmmation anlaysis on TRYGGVE

 The working directory is \$HOME/INF which can be made available from /data or GitHub -- when the Internet connection is enabled one can deploy